jrnold/r4ds-exercise-solutions/docs/vectors.md

 ```r
 x <- c(a = 10, b = 20)
 ```
-If we subset it by an integer larger than its length, it returns a vector of messing values.
+If we subset it by an integer larger than its length, it returns a vector of missing values.

 ```r
 x[3]